HakuyaLabs/warudo-docs/docs/pro.md

 Warudo Pro is the version of Warudo that we exclusively offer to corporate users.

-In addition to all the features of the Steam version, Warudo Pro adds support for Universal RP (URP), support for [NiloToon rendering](https://github.com/ColinLeung-NiloCat/UnityURPToonLitShaderExample#nilotoonurp-users-creations-public-media-not-nda-contents), as well as support for MotionBuilder and optical motion capture systems (e.g., Vicon, OptiTrack).
-Leveraging Warudo Pro's Stage Director mode for cinematic camera control, users of Warudo Pro have been able to deliver industry-leading live 3D VTubing performances.
+In addition to all the features of the Steam version, Warudo Pro adds support for Universal RP (URP), support for [NiloToon rendering](https://github.com/ColinLeung-NiloCat/UnityURPToonLitShaderExample#nilotoonurp-users-creations-public-media-not-nda-contents), as well as support for [Autodesk MotionBuilder and optical motion capture systems (e.g., Vicon, OptiTrack)](mocap/motionbuilder).
+Leveraging Warudo Pro's [Stage Director mode](assets/director) for cinematic camera control, users of Warudo Pro have been able to deliver industry-leading live 3D VTubing performances.

 Here is a [recent example](https://twitter.com/hakuyalabs/status/1713191982162727037) of Warudo Pro in action.